 LAS VEGAS HAS the reputation of a nonstop, endorphin-mad whirlwind of a city, a status it has worked to earn around the clock for decades.
 But if you haven’t visited recently, you may be surprised to find that with gaming in decline, Vegas also has embraced a softer side, a sense of culture, elegance, and a less rushed experience that opens up the city’s romantic flavor.

 Ease into the mood with a cocktail at one of the city’s more refined lounges, such as Bound by Salvatore at one of the Strip’s smaller properties, The Cromwell.
 This leather-, brass- and marble-lined warren features not only some of the rare spirits collected by legendary London bartender Salvatore “the Maestro” Calabrese, but also classic and creative cocktails served with exceptional style, such as the Cromwell fizz (Macallan 10 whisky, egg white, honey, Champagne) and the wow-factor Humidorita (sort of a tamarind-infused margarita served in a glass smoked in front of you).
 You can enjoy bar bites from Giada restaurant upstairs without having to wrangle a reservation.

-After all the fun you’ll be ready for rest, and even if it’s where you spend the least time, your hotel choice should actually come first.
-Bellagio, Wynn/Encore and Venetian/ Palazzo remain the gold standard of elegance, but the more modern Sky Suites at Aria have been getting a lot of attention lately, as has the Laurel Collection at Caesars.
+After all the fun, you’ll be ready for rest, and even if it’s where you spend the least time, your hotel choice should come first.
+Bellagio, Wynn/Encore, and Venetian/ Palazzo remain the gold standard of elegance.
+Still, the more modern Sky Suites at Aria have been getting a lot of attention lately, as has the Laurel Collection at Caesars.
 For the boutique route, consider the urbane Cromwell or newly rechristened Delano.

-With all these new prospects, a sojourn in Sin City just might rekindle both your romance and your spirit, too.
+With all these new prospects, a vacation in Sin City might rekindle both your romance and your spirit, too.